About My Musical Language (an imaginary Q & A)

 Q: And what about the strange way you sometimes spell notes?

 A: Different kinds of musicians feel differently about this issue.
 Keyboard players don’t care much if they’re looking at an E-flat or a D-sharp on the page.
 It’s all the same to them.
 Wind and string players may care a little more – and singers care very much.
 So it’s mostly vocalists who find some of my spelling decisions perplexing.
-But here’s the problem: often, when I try to make the notation of my horizontal lines look as smooth and clear as possible, vertically the score is a mess, full of weirdly-spelled chords.
-And when I concentrate on making my music look right vertically, I get horizontal gibberish, bursting with awkward intervals.
+But here’s the problem: often, when I try to make the notation of my horizontal lines look as smooth and clear as possible, vertically the score is a mess, full of weirdly spelled chords.
+But if I concentrate on making my music look right vertically, I get horizontal gibberish, bursting with awkward intervals.
 Often, the best I can do is a compromise between vertical and horizontal logic.
 There’s simply no way to make my music look like Mozart on the page.

 Q: How would you describe your harmonic language?

-A: I’m glad you asked!
-In part, it’s the product of some deliberate stylistic restrictions I’ve imposed on myself.
-First of all, in keeping with the tenets of 20th-century modernism, in which I was schooled, I avoid simple major or minor triads like the plague.
-However, in a clear and deliberate break with modernism, I also enforce a strict a ban on vertical semitones in my music.
-You will never find a D and an E-flat sounding simultaneously, or a G-sharp sounding against an A, for example – not even “in passing” (whatever that term even means).
-Vertical sonority is very tightly controlled in my music.
+However, in a deliberate break with modernism, I also enforce a strict a ban on vertical semitones in my music.
+The minor second/major seventh is my Diabolus in musica!
+You will almost never hear a D and an E-flat simultaneously, or a G-sharp sounding against an A, for example – not even “in passing” (whatever that term even means).

 A: The basic “building blocks” of my music are four-note chords.
 I like dominant seventh and dominant ninth chords, half-diminished seventh chords, and quartal and pentatonic chords.
-Occasionally I’ll write a fully diminished seventh chord, or a chord derived from a whole-tone scale.
+Occasionally, I’ll write a fully diminished seventh chord, or a chord derived from a whole-tone scale.

 Would a little set-theory help here?
-My four-note chords are: 0246, 0247, 0248, 0249, 0257, 0258, 0259, 0268, 0269, 0369.
+My four-note chords are: 0246, 0247, 0248, 0249, 0257, 0258, 0259, 0268, 0269 and 0369.
+You may notice that all these chords contain the interval of a major second, except for the fully diminished seventh chord.

 Q: And what about chord progressions?
 How do you get from one chord to the next?